 Experience Fast Relief with Manual Therapy

 What is manual physiotherapy?

 Manual therapy is a very general way to say we are using our hands to provide a treatment.
 In a traditional sense, manual therapy means joint mobilizations and manipulations (see below) but in reality it means just about any form of hands-on soft tissue manipulation.
 There are SO MANY manual therapy techniques, too many to name.
 This article will hopefully provide you with a general idea of what it is.

 Joint mobilization and joint manipulations

-Basically, we are using are hands to move your joints in a specific way.
+Basically, we are using our hands to move your joints in a specific way.
 Think of a joint mobilization as “wiggling” your joint around in a particular direction, speed and amplitude.
-A joint manipulation is a small, high velocity (very fast) movement of the joint, at the very end of the joints available movement.
-Joint manipulations usually creates a audible popping sound!
+A joint manipulation is a small, high velocity (very fast) movement of the joint, at the very end of the joint’s available movement.
+Joint manipulations usually create an audible popping sound!